Sometimes change is thrust upon us.

 For example, the thumb might be clunky, the middle finger could stick out rigidly, the little finger may tend to curl up shyly, or the 4th finger be a bit feeble, and try to get out of playing a note in the hope that another one will do the work!

-If you get annoyed at the behaviour in an attempt to change it, you risk setting up a tension that can increase the problem.
+If you get annoyed at the behaviour, you risk setting up a tension that can increase the problem.

 Rather, merely notice it.

 And ask it to change, consistently and calmly.

 Using this approach removes tension, shifts behaviour, builds a new ‘muscular’ memory, and the desired change not only happens but is also embedded.